Daltz333/Chit/README.md

 ### Targets

-- `make auth` - Builds the 2FA authentication server
-- `make auth_mgmt` - Builds the client for registering users on the 2FA server
+- `make chit_client` - Builds the terminal client
-- `make mailbox` - Builds the mailbox server for storing messages
+- `make address_server` - Builds the address server for UDP lookup
-- `make psst` - Builds the client
+- `make pk_server` - Builds the public key server for encrypted message transmission
 - `make all` - Builds all of the above
 - `make clean` - Cleans the `bin` and `obj` directories